 For example, when he was told by deputy national security advisor Stephen Hadley that there was no link between Al Qaeda and Saddam Hussein, Wolfowitz responded with certainty, “We’ll find it.
 It’s got to be there,” which is another way of saying that if it does not exist, they would make it up.

 What we are seeing here is that Hanson has intellectually been deteriorating at an alarming rate.
 He lost his credibility as a serious thinker when he maintained that Iran planned to promote a Jewish Holocaust, despite the fact that Jews in Iran universally called Netanyahu an “insane vampire” for perpetuating similar views.
 And Jimmy Carter?
-He is right in line with anti-Semites Ignoring Israel’s ethnic cleansing of the Palestinians in the 1940s and beyond, Hanson begins to invent history:
+Hanson argues that Carter is right in line with anti-Semites.
+Ignoring Israel’s ethnic cleansing of the Palestinians in the 1940s and beyond, Hanson begins to invent history:

 “[Israel] fought three existential wars over its 1947 borders, when the issue at hand was not manifest destiny, but the efforts of its many enemies to exterminate or deport its population.”

 Sounding like a mad man who will not listen to the voice of reason, Hanson espouses the view that for more than a half-century, the Arabs want to push “the Jews into Mediterranean.”
 No serious scholarship.
 No intellectual or historical rigor or reasonable defense.
 Just one assertion after another.
 Hanson continues,

 “Over 500,000 Jews have been ethnically-cleansed from Arab capitals since 1947, in waves of pogroms that come every few decades.”